-This is such an easy recipe, you’ll measure all ingredients into the bowl of a stand mixer (you can use a hand mixer, too), and mix for a few minutes.
+This is such an easy recipe, you’ll measure all ingredients into the bowl of a stand mixer (you can use a hand mixer, too), and mix for a few minutes with the paddle attachment.

-Because your dough is soft and sticky, you will want to shape it in the pan.
+Because your dough is soft and sticky, you don’t need to use a dough hook and you will want to shape it in the pan.
 No worries, it will (magically) turn out just like any yeast bread would.
 Be sure to grease your pan well because gluten free goods tend to stick a little more.
 Using a rubber spatula or wet hands, round the top.

 Allow your dough to rise in a warm location.
 I use the rapid proof setting on my oven.

 Be sure to bake the bread thoroughly.
 If you underbake, the dough will have a poor texture and will sink after you take it out of the oven.
 Look for a nice golden brown color and bake for at least 45 minutes.